 What does Indiegraf offer media entrepreneurs and small publishers?

 We have different services that attend to different needs, depending on the publisher’s growth stage.
 Our partner publishers utilize a combination of audience growth services and revenue support using Indiegraf-built technology.

 As media outlets grow, the services we provide can be adapted through our Starter, Standard, Pro or Specialized tiers.
-These tiers provide you with a tech stack optimized for small publishers, audience growth services appropropriate for the stage of your publication and financing options via Indie Capital – because you shouldn’t have to be a millionaire to start a news website.
+These tiers provide a tech stack optimized for small publishers as well as audience growth services and financing options via Indie Capital.

 To learn more, get in touch with our Publisher Success Manager Joe Lanane.